Economic history of the United States: Great Depression: 1929–1941

 "Broke, baby sick, and car trouble!"
 Dorothea Lange's 1937 photo of Missouri migrants living in a truck in California.
-Many displaced people moved to California to look for work during the Depression.
+Displaced people moved to California to look for work during the Depression.
 John Steinbeck depicted the situation in The Grapes of Wrath.

 Following the Wall Street Crash of 1929, the worldwide economy plunged into the Great Depression.
 The U.S. money supply began to contract by one-third.
 The protectionist Smoot–Hawley Tariff Act incited retaliation from Canada, Britain, Germany and other trading partners.
 Congress, in 1932, worried about the rapidly growing deficit and national debt, and raised income tax rates.
 Economists generally agree that these measures deepened an already serious crisis.
 By 1932, the unemployment rate was 25%.
 Conditions were worse in heavy industry, lumbering, export agriculture (cotton, wheat, tobacco), and mining.
 Conditions were not quite as bad in white collar sectors and in light manufacturing.

 Franklin Delano Roosevelt was elected President in 1932 without a specific program.
-He relied on a highly eclectic group of advisors who patched together many programs, known as the New Deal.
+He relied on a highly eclectic group of advisors who patched together a number of programs, known as the New Deal.